 Elon Musk: Inventing the Future, by Ashlee Vance

-We are all contemporaries with one of the most impressive visionaries – a man who has taken Silicon Valley and the business world by storm, one who is behind some of the biggest, most innovative companies in the world, and a man who dreams so big, he’s actually planning to build a city on Mars within the next ten years.
+We are all contemporaries with one of the most impressive visionaries – a man who has taken Silicon Valley and the business world by storm, one who is behind some of the biggest, most innovative companies in the world, and a man who dreams so big, he’s actually planning to build a city on Mars within the next few years.

 Ashlee Vance’s biography on Elon Musk, the man behind Tesla Motors and SolarCity among others, is a wonderful book that really does justice to this truly inspirational entrepreneur.